SzymonKnopp/World-Simulation-Cpp/README.md

 Project written in polish.

 Simple simulation of a world populated by animals and plants.
 Written in an object-based way in C++.
+(Academic Project)